This post contains affiliate links. Read the full disclosure here.

 - I like to use oat milk for this recipe, but you can easily swap out the oat milk for any other milk you’d prefer

-- I’ve provided a few flavor options if you’d like to kick your hot chocolate up a notch!
+- I’ve provided a few flavor options if you’d like to kick your oat milk hot cocoa up a notch!

 - This recipe makes two servings of vegan hot cocoa but can easily be doubled or halved for more or less people!